History of Nvidia in Timeline

 Nvidia Quadro GV100 Volta 32GB HBM2 Graphics AI Workstation Graphics Card

-May 4, 2018: Cancellation of product
+May 4, 2018: Cancellation of product.

-It was canceled on May 4, 2018.
+Canceled on May 4, 2018.

-September 27, 2018: RTX 2080 GPUs Released
+September 27, 2018: Release of RTX 2080 GPUs

-2018: GTC 2018 Attendance
+2018: Nvidia's GTC 2018 Attendance

 GTC 2018 attracted over 8400 attendees.

-2018: Nvidia's Chips Became Popular for Cryptomining
+2018: Nvidia Chips Popular for Cryptomining

-March 11, 2019: Nvidia to buy Mellanox Technologies
+March 11, 2019: Nvidia to acquire Mellanox Technologies

-May 2019: Nvidia announces new RTX Studio laptops
+May 2019: Nvidia announces RTX Studio laptops

 August 2019: Nvidia announces Minecraft RTX

-May 2020: Nvidia acquires Cumulus Networks
+May 2020: Nvidia to acquire Cumulus Networks

 May 2020: Nvidia develops open-source ventilator